vasilev17/Hanoi-Tower/README.md

-# Tower of Hanoi visual solver
+# Tower of Hanoi visualizer

 This JavaFX visually solves the "Tower of Hanoi" puzzle game using the fastest and most efficient algorithm.